Charles Grimes (rower)

 Charles Livingston Grimes (July 9, 1935 - February 5, 2007) was an American competition rower and Olympic champion.

 Early life

 Born in Washington, D.C., Grimes was the son of Charles Pennebaker Grimes and Louise Davis Ireland Grimes.
 He was prepared at Groton School.
 He graduated from Yale University in 1957 and had an LL.B. from Harvard Law.

 He played varsity football and basketball at Yale.
-Grimes accelerated his four-year course of study, graduating half way through his senior year.
+Grimes accelerated his four-year course of study, graduating halfway through his senior year.
 He attended Christ Church, Oxford, for one year after Yale.

 Career

 Grimes competed at the 1956 Summer Olympics in Melbourne, where he won a gold medal in eights with the American rowing team.

 Grimes was physically imposing and powered the 1956 gold medal Olympic crew in Melbourne where he pulled so much water on his side that there was a problem balancing the boat.
 That team was the last university team to bring home the gold.